 - Courses offered by semester

-Students graduating with a BSEd are well-prepared to attend graduate school within the following areas*:
+Upon graduating with a BSEd, you'll are well prepared to attend graduate school within the following areas*:

 - Physical Education Teacher Education (K-12)